Start the ADTPro server from your host computer's command line or by clicking on the startup program for your host operating system:

 Once it starts, the main screen comes up:

-The best way to test communications is to hit the "D" key from the client to ask for a directory listing at the host.
-If the client "hangs" waiting for a response from the host, or if garbled data comes back, it will be necessary to check the physical connections, port names and speeds on both host and client ends.
-The ethernet version of ADTPro (ADTPROETH) often needs a couple of directory queries to find the server after setting up its configuration.
-If you're using the audio version of ADTPro (ADTPROAUD), ensure the volume setting for your sound card is set to halfway up the scale (i.e. much louder than you'd generally listen to computer speakers).
+The best way to test communications is to hit the "D" key (and hit Return at the "FILENAME?" prompt) from the client to ask for a directory listing at the host.
+If the client times out waiting for a response from the host, or if garbled data comes back, it will be necessary to check the physical connections, port names and speeds on both host and client ends.
+The Ethernet version of ADTPro (ADTPROETH) sometimes needs a couple of directory queries to find the server after setting up its configuration.
+If you're using the audio version of ADTPro (ADTPROAUD), ensure the volume setting for your sound card is set at least halfway up the scale (i.e. much louder than you'd generally listen to computer speakers).

 IIgs/GSOS Note: users running GSOS are advised to hit the '8' key while booting.
 That has the effect of starting the IIgs in 8-bit ProDOS (BASIC) mode.
-ADTPro can't maintain the tight timing necessary for serial communications when the full GSOS has booted, as it modifies the serial environment.
+ADTPro can't maintain the tight timing necessary for serial communications when 16-bit GSOS has booted, as it modifies the serial environment.